MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/mediaelement.md

 ## Change video aspect ratio

-The [`MediaElement.Aspect`](xref:Xamarin.Forms.MediaElement.Aspect) property determines how video media will be scaled to fit the display area.
-This property is set to one of the [`Aspect`](xref:Xamarin.Forms.Aspect) enumeration members:
+The [`Aspect`](xref:Xamarin.Forms.MediaElement.Aspect) property determines how video media will be scaled to fit the display area.
+By default, this property is set to the `AspectFit` enumeration member, but it can be set to any of the [`Aspect`](xref:Xamarin.Forms.Aspect) enumeration members:

 - `AspectFit` indicates that the video will be letterboxed, if required, to fit into the display area, while preserving the aspect ratio.
 - `AspectFill` indicates that the video will be clipped so that it fills the display area, while preserving the aspect ratio.